Kellen-Linse/PostgreSQL_Notes/5_Aggregation_of_Records/index.md

 ## Combining Group By and Aggregate Functions

-- An aggregate function when used in combination with GROUP BY will only be applied to each sub-group, not the whole.
+- **When used in combination with GROUP BY, an aggregate function will only be applied to each sub-group, not the whole.**
 - Aggregate functions is when we can really start doing things with our data.
 - In the example below, we are grouping all user IDs in the comments table, then finding out the largest ID for each user.
   - So we are first grouping the users together, then we are looking for the max comment ID for each user.

 ![max group](../resources/max_group.JPG)